wultra/powerauth-crypto/docs/Activation-via-Custom-Credentials.md

 1. User enters the credentials identity attributes `IDENTITY_ATTRIBUTES` in the app with PowerAuth Mobile SDK.
 The entry can be manual or fully/partially handled using other mechanisms, such as deeplink.

-1. PowerAuth Mobile SDK generates new device signing key pairs (ECDSA and optionally MLDSA, depending on selected algorithm).
+1. PowerAuth Mobile SDK generates new device signing key pairs (ECDSA and optionally ML=DSA, depending on selected algorithm).

-1. PowerAuth Mobile SDK prepares a shared secret request (containing selected `algorithm` together with ECDHE / ML-KEM contributions) and device public keys, and encrypts the payload using activation creation end-to-end encryption (application scope, E2EE V4, `SHARED_INFO_1 = "/pa/activation"`).
+1. PowerAuth Mobile SDK prepares a shared secret request (containing selected `algorithm` together with ECDHE / ML-KEM contributions) and device public keys, and encrypts the payload using end-to-end encryption (application scope, `SHARED_INFO_1 = "/pa/activation"`).

 1. PowerAuth Mobile SDK sends HTTPS request to the `/pa/v4/activation/create` endpoint with encrypted payload and `IDENTITY_ATTRIBUTES`.

-1. Enrollment Server decrypts the application-scoped E2EE envelope.
+1. Enrollment Server decrypts the application-scoped end-to-end encryption envelope.

 1. Enrollment Server verifies `IDENTITY_ATTRIBUTES` using its custom processing logic.
 As a result of this processing, Enrollment Server obtains a `USER_ID` value representing a unique identifier of the user with provided credentials.